realcoloride/YoutubeDL/README.md

 * 📎 Support for embeds, shorts and videos
 * 🤙 Simple and non instrusive design and a user-friendly UI
 * ❌ No need for extra websites
+* 🌟 Support for YouTube shorts, embeds, and YouTube no cookie
 * ➕ And a bit more...

 # Demonstration